facter /usr/lib/ruby/site_ruby/1.8/facter/ipmess.rb:85: command not found: /sbin/ifconfig -a /usr/bin/facter:54: command not found: /sbin/ifconfig -a /usr/bin/facter:54: command not found: dnsdomainname /usr/bin/facter:54: command not found: domainname /usr/bin/facter:54: command not found: /sbin/if

 http://www.linuxfoundation.org/en/Net:Iproute2 http://en.wikipedia.org/wiki/Iproute2 http://www.policyrouting.org/iproute2-toc.html

-#10 Updated by Julien GEORGES over 2 years ago
+#10 Updated by Julien GEORGES almost 3 years ago

 - File facter-ip_addr-linux.patch added